Brookies Recipe

 Chocolate Chips – You need chocolate chips for the cookie dough.
 Use semi-sweet chocolate chips.

-How To Make Brookies
+How To Make Easy Brookies

 Here are the basic 3 steps to making this yummy brookie recipe!
 The full recipe is in the recipe card below.